Deep and Statistical Learning in Biomedical Imaging: State of the Art in 3D MRI Brain Tumor Segmentation: Model-driven statistical methods

-While Bayesian MRI segmentation is a well-studied problem, they necessitate the use of prior information and the analysis is sensitive to the choice of the prior.
-When encoding prior knowledge robustness of the prior must be ensured so that the conclusions are not affected by the form of the prior distribution.
-Further, assuming spatial independence between voxel intensities is not justifiable and may lead to voxel misclassifications.
-The probabilistic tumor model should therefore incorporate context and characterize the true shape of anatomical structures.
+The assumption of spatial independence between voxel intensities is not justifiable and may lead to voxel misclassification.
+Therefore, probabilistic tumor models should incorporate the context and characterize the true shape of the anatomical structures.